-So your tree is finally, exquisitely decorated.
-But how will you turn the perfection you see before you into a stunning photo that makes everyone jealous on those Social Networks?
-Whether you’ve got an iPhone or an Android phone, the challenge you face will be fitting everything you see in front of you into one […]
+Your Christmas tree is finally, exquisitely decorated.
+How will you turn the perfection you see before you into a stunning photo that makes everyone jealous.

 So your tree is finally, exquisitely decorated.
 But how will you turn the perfection you see before you into a stunning photo that makes everyone jealous on those Social Networks?